If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Grant DeArmitt

-Grant DeArmitt: Grant DeArmitt (he/him) likes horror, comics, and the unholy pairing of the two.
-As Povperse's Staff Writer, he criss-crosses the pop culture landscape bringing you the news and opinions about the big things (and the next big things).
-He has written for Nightmare on Film Street and Newsarama, despite their better judgment.
-He lives in Brooklyn with his partner, Kelsey, and corgi, Legs.
+Grant DeArmitt: Grant DeArmitt (he/him) likes horror, comics, and the unholy union of the two.
+As Popverse's Staff Writer, he criss-crosses the pop culture landscape bringing you the news and opinions about the big things (and the next big things).
+In the past, and despite their better judgment, he has written for Nightmare on Film Street and Newsarama.
+He lives in Brooklyn with his partner, Kingsley, and corgi, Legs.

 Comments